Economy of Thailand: Economic boom (1985–1997)

 Economic problems persisted.
 From 1987 to 1996, Thailand experienced a current account deficit averaging −5.4 percent of GDP per year, and the deficit continued to increase.
 In 1996, the current account deficit accounted for −7.887 percent of GDP (US$14.351 billion).
 A shortage of capital was another problem.
 The first Chuan Leekpai government, in office from September 1992 to May 1995, tried to solve this problem by granting Bangkok International Banking Facility (BIBF) licenses to Thai banks in 1993.
 This allowed BIBF banks to benefit from Thailand's high-interest rate by borrowing from foreign financial institutions at low interest and loaning to Thai businesses.
 By 1997, foreign debt had risen to US$109,276 billion (65% of which was short-term debt), while Thailand had US$38,700 billion in international reserves.
 Many loans were backed by real estate, creating an economic bubble.
 By late 1996, there was a loss of confidence in the country's financial institutions; the government closed 18 trust companies and three commercial banks.
 The following year, 56 financial institutions were closed by the government.

 Another problem was foreign speculation.
 Aware of Thailand's economic problems and its currency basket exchange rate, foreign speculators (including hedge funds) were certain that the government would again devalue the baht, under pressure on both the spot and forward markets.
 In the spot market, to force devaluation, speculators took out loans in baht and made loans in dollars.
 In the forward market, speculators (believing that the baht would soon be devalued) bet against the currency by contracting with dealers who would give dollars in return for an agreement to repay a specific amount of baht several months in the future.

-In the government, there was a call from Virapong Ramangkul (one of Prime Minister Chavalit Yongchaiyudh's economic advisers) to devalue the baht, which was supported by former Prime Minister Prem Tinsulanonda.
-Yongchaiyudh ignored them, relying on the Bank of Thailand (led by Governor Rerngchai Marakanond, who spent as much as US$24,000 billion – about two-thirds of Thailand's international reserves) to protect the baht.
+In the government, there was a call from Virapong Ramangkul (an economic advisor of Prime Minister Chavalit Yongchaiyudh) to devalue the baht, which was supported by former Prime Minister Prem Tinsulanonda.
+Yongchaiyudh ignored them, relying on the Bank of Thailand (led by Governor Rerngchai Marakanond, who spent as much as US$24 billion – about two-thirds of Thailand's international reserves) to protect the baht.
 On 2 July 1997, Thailand had US$2,850 billion remaining in international reserves, and could no longer protect the baht.
-That day Marakanond decided to float the baht, triggering the 1997 Asian Financial Crisis.
+That day Marakanond decided to float the baht, triggering the 1997 Asian financial crisis.